A nice little walk along a stretch of the River Lyvennet below the village of King’s Meaburn, a few miles outside the Yorkshire Dales National Park.

 “Turning left we continued on a pleasant path through woodland and across meadows alongside the Lyvennet.
 It was all very pleasant and in one flower filled meadow I got a good picture of a Peacock butterfly.”

 While I parked on the road side there is a decent sized parking area next to the village institute and that is where I’d recommend as the best starting point.
-The village institute building, apparently only a couple of years old, is reddish brown colour making it easy to identify.
+The village institute building, dating from 1914, is a reddish brown colour making it easy to identify.

 From the institute we walked north along the road to the outskirts of the village.
 The route, as described by Hannon, takes a diagonal path through some fields to Chapel Bridge.
 However, the first field was full of cows, calves and a giant bull.
 It was not a combination I relished passing through, so instead we carried on the road a short way to take the bridleway directly down to the bridge.